JoeyStanley/real/cv.md

 ## Invited Presentations

+"Brand Yourself: Creating a Digital, Professional Presence."
+Invited workshop at the DigiLab, Main Library, University of Georgia, Athens, GA.
+September 27, 2018.
+<a href="/downloads/180927-brand_yourself_flyer.pdf" class="flyer" title="download the flyer for this presentation"></a>

 "Data Visualization and Basic Statistical Modeling in R." Invited workshop for an NSF-funded "Research Experience for Undergraduates" site program, helping bioanthropology students analyze osteological data from skeletons at the 7–5th c.
 BCE Greek colony of Himera.
 June 21 and 25, 2018. <a href="/pages/bones_workshop.html" class="link" title="view the materials for this workshop here"></a>

 “Basics, Review, Summary, Help.”
 Guest lecturer in LING 4400/6400: Quantitative Methods in Linguistics.
 Athens, GA.
 April 20.